This film was preceded in 2000 by hype: it was a smart sci-fi horror film that would revolutionize a stale etc.

 Did I say ripping off?
 I meant quoting.
 Art builds on art – everyone knows this.
 It’s the highest form of appreciation to just put a famous work of art in your movie, unaltered, with no commentary or context.
 You’re quoting.
 Quoting is good.

 What isn’t good is The Cell’s casting.
-Maybe don’t cast the most famous woman in the world as your quiet, mousy psychologist.
-Jennifer Lopez hasn’t a prayer of inhabiting the role written for her.
+Maybe don’t cast a massively famous sex symbol your quiet, mousy psychologist: Jennifer Lopez hasn’t a prayer of inhabiting the role written for her.
 Vincent D’Onofrio is a good actor, but he’s very wrong in this.
 He’s a blue-collar truck driver who comes off as a dangerous, slack-jawed idiot.
 We don’t believe for a second that a man like him would have an encyclopedic knowledge of contemporary art, or be hip to the London YBA scene.
 His pudgy, brutal face is impossible to feel sympathy for, which sours all the smarmy crap at the end.
 The killer was abused as a child!
 All he needed was a hug!
 Spare me.

 The film, like its characters, fails to handle the distance between dream and day.
 Time and time again, the movie pulls us out of surreal fantasy and into its own stupid version of reality, so the usual Hollywood cliches can appear (the ticking clock, the generic FBI agents, etc).